Vectorizing Reductions: from JDK9 to JDK26 and beyond

 or even the polynomial hash over a string.

-I have heard that the term “reduction” comes from “dimensionality reduction”, of crunching down a higher-dimensianal collection of numbers to a lower-dimensional one.
+I have heard that the term “reduction” comes from “dimensionality reduction”, of crunching down a higher-dimensional collection of numbers to a lower-dimensional one.
 We may for example reduce a 2-dimensional matrix to a 1-dimensional vector.
 In this post here, we are interested in reducing 1-dimensional collections (list, vector, array) to a 0-dimensional scalar.

 Examples